-Number one, New York Life says that there are insufficient medical records.
+Number 1: New York Life says that there are insufficient medical records.
 For example, they may have requested your medical records from your doctors and your doctors did not provide the medical records to the insurance company.

-Number 10, the preexisting condition exclusion, wherein you’re denied because your condition was already preexisting to your coverage.
+Number 10: The preexisting condition exclusion, wherein you’re denied because your condition was already preexisting to your coverage.

-Number 11, a specifically excluded condition.
+Number 11: A specifically excluded condition.
 Your disability may be specifically excluded as a condition that qualifies for benefits under the plan or policy.

-Number 12, you have not established that you meet or satisfy the definition of disability under the plan or policy.
+Number 12: You have not established that you meet or satisfy the definition of disability under the plan or policy.

-Number 13, change in the definition of the term, “Disability.”
+Number 13: Change in the definition of the term, “Disability.”
 For example, from own occupation to any occupation.

-Number 14, you may be partially disabled, but not totally disabled under the long-term disability plan or policy.
+Number 14: You may be partially disabled, but not totally disabled under the long-term disability plan or policy.

-And finally, number 16, ERISA.
+Number 16: ERISA.
 ERISA is the law that applies to most group plan policies, and ERISA very heavily favors insurance companies.

 If you’ve been denied due to one or a combination of these reasons, then we encourage you to give our office a call.
 We have experience in handling all of these reasons why insurance companies like New York Life denies claims.
 You can call our office at 850-898-9904 for a free phone consultation.